sderosiaux/every-single-day-i-tldr/README.md

 # 29-10-2017

+- https://medium.com/@caspervonb/why-i-still-use-vim-67afd76b4db6 Atom and Code are so bad at resource consumption,like x100 than vim or sublime.
 - https://dzone.com/articles/disruptive-changes-to-gc-logging-in-java-9 The GC logging totally changed in Java 9, old options +PrintXXX are removed or deprecated

 # 28-10-2017